Jo Mielziner: Later years

-He resided for many years at The Dakota and can be seen working in his studio in an exterior shot in the film Rosemary's Baby.
+Mielziner resided for many years at The Dakota and can be seen working in his studio in an exterior shot in the film Rosemary's Baby.

-He died on March 15, 1976, in a New York taxicab four days before his 75th birthday.
-He was rushing between meetings for The Baker's Wife, a musical for which he was designing.
+He died on March 15, 1976, in a New York taxicab, four days before his 75th birthday.
+Mielziner was rushing between meetings for The Baker's Wife, a musical for which he was designing.

 Personal life

 Mielziner was of both Jewish and Christian ancestries, though he converted to Roman Catholicism under the influence of Bishop Fulton J. Sheen.

 He was married three times, all of which were tumultuous, though only two ended in divorce.
-His first wife, Marya Mannes, a literary critic he married in 1926, was unfaithful to him.
-Annie Laurie Jacques, an actress and Mielziner's second wife whom he married in 1932, had substance abuse problems.
-Though, as a Roman Catholic, he could not divorce his third wife, actress Jean MacIntyre, their relationship ended due to Mielziner's relationship with Sheen's private secretary.
+Mielziner's first wife, Marya Mannes, a literary critic he married in 1926, was unfaithful to him.
+Annie Laurie Jacques, an actress and Mielziner's second wife, whom he married in 1932, had substance abuse problems.
+Though, as a Roman Catholic, Mielziner could not divorce his third wife, actress Jean MacIntyre, their relationship ended due to Mielziner's relationship with Sheen's private secretary.